Mandatory Ethics Training: Important Updates

 After you have completed Part I (Ethics), you will be able to print out and/or electronically save a Certificate of Compliance at the end of the program.
 To access your Certificate, please click on the graduation cap icon, then click "generate certificate" and it will automatically download.

 After you have completed Part II (Sexual Harassment Prevention), you will receive an email from Traliant with a Certificate of Compliance.
 You should print out and/or electronically save your two Certificates, but you do not need to submit them to the Ethics Office.

 Failure to complete the Ethics Training will result in the statutorily required reporting of your name to the Office of Executive Inspector General for the Agencies of the Illinois Governor.
 The penalties for noncompliance will be determined by the Illinois Executive Ethics Commission (EEC), in addition to any internal disciplinary action imposed by Northeastern.
 The EEC has the authority to hold administrative hearings related to employee noncompliance and assess individual fines up to $5,000 for violations of the Ethics Act.
 In addition, EEC will post the names of employees who fail to complete Part II (Sexual Harassment Prevention) on the EEC’s website.
 See 5 ILCS 430/5-10.5(b).

-Finally, on behalf of Northeastern, thank you for your compliance with the State of Illinois’ Ethics Training requirements.
+On behalf of Northeastern, thank you for your compliance with the State of Illinois’ Ethics Training requirements.